 Gemstone – for those that want a bit of color, how about a central diamond with a gemstone either side?

 Contemporary settings are definitively modern and designed to stand out.

-You can find more ideas for engagement rings here.
 Once you have chosen your setting, the next step when you design your engagement ring online is to choose your diamond.